Back

 • An $8.1 million contract to support digital solutions and social marketing efforts with a major healthcare services company.

-• A $5.3 million contract to support customer loyalty and retention for a Fortune 500 company.
+• $5.3 million contract to support customer loyalty and retention for a Fortune 500 company.

-• A $2.1 million contract with an international retailer to provide customer loyalty solutions.
+• $2.1 million contract with an international retailer to provide customer loyalty solutions.

-• A $1.6 million contract with a mortgage corporation to support website operations.
+• $1.6 million contract with a mortgage corporation to support website operations.

 Energy Markets: